-where $\Lambda$ is the new physics scale.
-As a results, observables such as differential cross-sections display the same expansion,
+where $\Lambda$ is a cutoff scale.
+Observables such as differential cross sections display the same expansion

-where X is a generic name for a measurable variable.
-While constraints should ideally come from the second term, i.e. the term linear in the coefficients, they often come in practice from the term quadratic in $C_i$ or from terms of even higher power of $C_i$.
-This phenomenon mainly originates from the fact that the linear term is an interference between the SM amplitudes and the amplitudes linear in $C_i$, and this interference has been shown to be suppressed \cite{Azatov:2016sqh} for $2 \to 2$ processes.
-As it will be illustrated below, this suppression occurs also in higher multiplicity processes.
-An interference suppression can have two origins: either the interference matrix element is small all over the phase space, or it changes sign over the phase space.
-This letter aims, in the second case, to revive the interference using differential measurements and to assess the efficiency of the reviving procedure.
-Although we will focus on a single operator in the rest of the letter, the method is generic and can be applied for any interference suppressed by a sign flip in the phase space, including interference unrelated to the SMEFT.
-Another obvious application in the SMEFT is the CP-violating operators~\cite{Degrande:2021}.
-Their interference do not contribute to the total cross-section of C-even processes by symmetry, but they can probed using CP-violating observables.
+where $X$ is a generic measurable variable.
+While constraints should ideally come from the second term, {\it i.e.} the linear one in the coefficients, in practice they are often obtained from the quadratic order in $C_i$.
+This is mainly due to the fact that the linear term is an interference between the amplitudes with one insertion of a SMEFT operator and the SM one, and this has been shown to be suppressed in $2 \to 2$ processes \cite{Azatov:2016sqh}.
+As it will be illustrated below, the same occurs in higher-multiplicity processes as well.